Ankan1998/Ankan1998/README.md

 ### Hi there, I'm Ankan [website] 😃

-## I'm a Data Science and Cybersecurity Enthusiast, Kaggler
+## I'm a Data Science Enthusiast, Kaggler

 - 🔭 I joined as AI Engineer Intern at DCKAP
 - 🔘 I’m currently focusing on deep learning